How To Reduce Video Buffering Issues When Streaming?

 b.
 Load Balancing: Load balancing distributes incoming network traffic across multiple servers to ensure an even distribution of resources and prevent overload on any single server.

-By distributing the workload, load balancing helps maintain server performance during periods of high demand, reducing the risk of buffering issues caused by server congestion.
+By distributing the workload, load balancing helps maintain server performance during periods of high demand, you can stop video buffering issues caused by server congestion.

 c.
 Scalability: Scalability is a critical factor for handling fluctuating traffic levels.
 The server infrastructure should be designed to scale dynamically to accommodate increased user activity during peak hours or popular events.